JoeKarlsson/movie-script-scraper/README.md

 [![license][license]][license-url]
 [![twitter][twitter]][twitter-url]

-MSS "Movie Script Scrapper" - A simple scrapper to retrieve scripts by genre from IMSDB.
+A simple scrapper to retrieve scripts by genre from IMSDB.

 # Installation